Semester by the Sea

 Electives (SBTS students should take one or two of these elective courses)

-BSC 4930 Ocean Discovery (3 credits) - Students will engage in a two-day oceanographic cruise off the coast of Florida to collect biological samples and physical-chemical data for subsequent analysis in the laboratory.
+BSC 4930 Indian River Lagoon Experience (3 credits) - Students will engage in a week-long series of field trips in the Indian River Lagoon to collect biological samples and physical-chemical data for subsequent analysis in the laboratory.
 Note: This course is restricted to students registered for other SBTS courses.

 BSC 4930 Aquaculture and the Environment (3 credit lecture) - The basic planning and culture requirements of aquatic organisms (aquatic plants, molluscs, crustaceans, and fish), as well as culture systems, disease diagnosis, and business feasibility analysis.